 To make a tax-free withdrawal from your IRA account, you must:

 - be over age 70 1/2 at the time of the withdrawal and

 - transfer the funds directly from the account administrator to the Community Chest

 Please note that IRA charitable rollover gifts cannot exceed $100,000 in a single year.
 You can contact your plan administrator to confirm your eligibility to make such a gift and to request that a charitable distribution be made to the Community Chest.

-As with retirement accounts, you can make the community Chest the beneficiary of all or a portion of a life insurance policy.
-Simply request a form from your provider and ad the Community Chest as a beneficiary according to your wishes.
+As with retirement accounts, you can make the Community Chest the beneficiary of all or a portion of a life insurance policy.
+Simply request a form from your provider and add the Community Chest as a beneficiary according to your wishes.